postgrespro/mamonsu/README.rst

     or
     $ cp /usr/share/mamonsu/template.xml .

-or get example of config with all available parameters at https://postgrespro.ru/products/extensions/mamonsu
+or get an example of config with all available parameters at https://postgrespro.ru/products/extensions/mamonsu

 Import this file in web interface of zabbix: Configuration => Templates => Import, or deploy with mamonsu: